Kristen Trukova, MS, RD, LDN, CNSC, CSO

 The certified nutrition support dietitian/specialist in oncology nutrition, along with the other staff dietitians, also teaches nutrition classes for patients and families at Midwestern.

 While working at the hospital, Trukova completed a thesis as part of a master’s degree program.
 She conducted a study to see if screening for vitamin D deficiency and aggressive vitamin D repletion benefited breast cancer patients.

 “We found that vitamin D deficiency was quite common and have since then implemented vitamin D blood testing for all of our new patients," she notes.
 "Vitamin D is known to be critical to optimal immune function and bone health/osteoporosis prevention.”

 Trukova earned a master’s degree in nutritional sciences from Eastern Michigan University.
 Prior to her graduate studies, she received a bachelor’s degree in dietetics from the University of Illinois at Urbana-Champaign and completed a dietetic internship at California State University-Long Beach.

-She is a member of the American Dietetic Association and the Illinois Dietetic Association, for which she served as publications committee co-chair for four years.
+She is a member of the Academy of Nutrition & Dietetics (AND) and the Illinois AND, for which she served as publications committee co-chair for four years.
 In 2015, Trukova received the Oncology Dietetic Practice (ON DPG) Distinguished Practice Award, which recognizes an ON DPG member who has promoted nutrition as a vital component of oncology patient care through various opportunities, including presentations and publications, involvement in oncology-related organizations, and active involvement in patient activities.

 Trukova stresses, “I don’t know anyone that eats perfectly, but we can all make healthful changes in our diet each day that really result in a big impact on our overall health.”